Disability in South Korea: Demographics

 13.9% of disabled South Koreans have their daily lives dependent on the help of others, and 82.4% of them are taken care of by their families.
 After increasing the number of disabled people's line management benefits in 2011, the use rate of care workers increased by 10.8%, compared with the previous one.

 The average monthly income of families with disabilities is about $1,780 (2,000,000 won) and the average monthly expenditure is $1,460 (1,620,000 won), which is about 54% of the average for all households in the country.
 According to statistics, 72% of the income of disabled people is used for medical related matters.
 Their unemployment rate is 7.8%, which is twice the total unemployment rate.
 And the wage level of disabled employees is $1,280 (1,420,000 won), which is only 54.6% of the national average wage ($2,340 or 2,600,000 won).

 Before people began to change the status quo of disabled people, due to the conservative and homogeneous nature of the South Korean society, people with disabilities did not receive equality and attention.
 The South Korean government and social institutions also lacked long-term planning and effective support.
 In South Korea, the Employment Promotion Law for Persons with Disabilities requires employers with more than 300 employees to retain 2% of jobs for people with disabilities.
 However, only 0.91% of job positions are held by disabled employees.
 Many employers are reluctant to hire people with disabilities.
 Only 11% of people with disabilities have personal computers, and 6.9% use the Internet, which limit their access to information.

 In order to change the public's perception of people with disabilities, the Korean Broadcasting System (KBS) produced three special TV programs about disability.

 Discrimination

+Historically, South Korean society has tended to view disability as something burdensome and shameful — a condition to be managed through medical intervention or confined to institutional care, away from mainstream community life.
+This outlook has its roots in Confucian cultural norms around family reputation, social standing, and the concept of “saving face,” which have long framed disability as a private source of dishonour rather than a matter inviting public solidarity or advocacy.

 With the efforts of people with disabilities and stakeholders, many people have begun to call attention to people with disabilities, telling the public what the real life of people with disabilities is, and showing them that people with disabilities can contribute to society.
 Many countries have also published anti-discrimination laws and the UN Convention on the Rights of Persons with Disabilities.
 These changes have also occurred in South Korea.
 However, because of the rapid expansion of the material space and rights awareness of previously isolated, persons with disabilities will face various forms of conflict and discrimination in new interpersonal relationships.